The Index at 100

 October 14, 2017

 Please join the Index for a symposium and reception marking the centennial of our founding in 1917.
-Presentations by eight leading scholars will demonstrate the expansiveness and versatility with which art historians today approach what we continue to call “iconographic studies” and consider where the study of image and meaning will take the field in future years.
+Presentations by eight leading scholars will demonstrate the expansiveness and versatility with which art historians today approach “iconographic studies” and consider where the study of image and meaning will take the field in future years.

 Elizabeth Sears, University of Michigan, “Iconography and Iconology at Princeton.”